jixiuf/helm-etags-plus/readme.md

     ;;go forward directly
     (global-set-key "\M-/" 'helm-etags-plus-history-go-forward)

- if you do not want use bm.el for navigating history,you could
+ if you do not want to use bm.el for navigating history,you could

         (setq bm-in-lifo-order t)